carpentries-incubator/spreadsheet-humanities-lesson/_episodes/03-dates-as-data.md

 >
 > Challenge: pulling month, day and year out of dates
 >
-> - In the `dates` tab of your spreadsheet you have the data from 2014 plot 3.
+> - In the `Date` tab of the small EEBO spreadsheet you have the data from 2014 plot 3.
 > There's a `Date collected` column.
 > - Let’s extract month, day and year from the dates to new columns.
 For this we
 > can use the built in Excel functions